Turnstyles/the-plot-garden-design/design/dark-cults.md

 Be a little more flexible with our version, though.
 When players draw the card, they can select the type from amongst a few native choices to that card.
 This is a good mechanic, the type of thing you want: it adds a skill/planning element to the game, without contrived numbers/victory conditions.

+I agree, but think it should be for V2 as this creates the need for us to determine what those decks are.
+Otherwise the life player just chooses an Escape card right away and there is always a way to escape.

+The composition of deck types and cards within the deck is definitely the challenge of v2.
+V1 should just be creating the pages and the interface elements to do a 1v1 dark cults game.

+Grammar
+   - start   -> a, d, l, t
+   - a  -> p -> a, d, l, t
+   - d       -> d, e1, e2, s
+   - c1      -> e1, e2
+   - c2 -> p -> a, d, l
+   - l       -> a, d, t
+   - o       -> a, c1, c2, d, t
+   - t       -> c1, c2, s, t
+   - s       -> Safe
+   - e1      -> Death
+   - e2      -> Escape!

 # P (Pace cards, special)

 ## (If a card is followed by PACE, that means it MUST be followed by a Pace card before one of the other options)